LOW RISK DRIVING = “DYNAMIC DEFENSIVE DRIVING” (aka “ADVANCED DRIVING”)

 Low risk driving also reflects the need to avoid collisions – be they caused by oneself or by other road-users.
 This suggests the need to be ‘defensive’.
 In other words, drivers need to think in ‘worst-case terms’ (“I see, it might, therefore I will.”).
 In short: to drive “defensively”.

 Some driving schools still hold “advanced driving” in high regard.
 Advanced driving relies on a regular practice of particular – and immediate – collision avoidance techniques.
-Usually, advanced driving needs the use of dedicated private facilities such as witches hats and skid pans.
+Usually, advanced driving needs the use of dedicated private facilities such as a racetrack, witches hats and skid pans.

 The NSW RMS does not encourage drivers who do not have a full drivers licence to practise ‘advanced driving’.
 Firstly because it builds in an artificial sense of safety.
 Secondly because the strategic nature of defensive (‘low risk’) driving is a much safer way to consistently avoid others’ collisions as well as one’s own.